Is It Safe to Take Fish Oil Before Surgery & Medical Procedures?

 Support Your Health with Fresh Fish Oil

-It’s time to rethink the old approach of stopping to take omega-3 supplements prior to surgery.
+It’s time to rethink the old approach of stopping fish oil before surgery.
 Nobody tells patients to stop eating fish.
 And as the above research demonstrates, consuming omega-3s from fish oil prior to surgery is similarly safe, unless a person has a bleeding disorder or is on lots of blood thinning medications.
 In addition, data suggests that getting an effective omega-3 dose can make a difference on you road to recovery.

 For patients and practitioners thinking about omega-3 supplementation, however, it is crucial to consider the dose and quality of the oil.
 For more on that, read “Fresh Fish Oil: Why It Matters to Your Health.”